A penalty barrier framework for nonconvex constrained optimization: Algorithmic framework

 \section{Algorithmic framework}

-As shown in the previous section, the cost function in the smoothened problem \eqref{eq:Pam} pointwise converges to the original hard-constrained cost \(\cost+\indicator_{\R_-^m}\circ\c\) of \eqref{eq:P} as \(\mu\searrow0\) and \(\alpha\nearrow\infty\).
-Following the penalty method rationale, this motivates solving (up to approximate local optimality) instances of \eqref{eq:Pam} for progressively small values of \(\mu\) and larger values of \(\alpha\).
-This is the leading idea of the algorithmic framework of \cref{alg:general} presented in this section, which also implements suitable update rules for the coefficients ensuring that the output satisfies suitable optimality conditions for the original problem \eqref{eq:P}.
-In fact, a careful design of the update rule for the \(L^1\) penalization parameter \(\alpha\) in \eqref{eq:Pam} prevents this coefficient from divergent behaviors under favorable conditions on the problem.
-The reason behind the involvement of the conjugate \(\b*\) in the update criterion at \cref{state:general:pk>eps} will be revealed in \cref{sec:barrierProp,sec:convex} through a systematic study of the properties of the barrier \(\b\) in the generality of \cref{ass:basic} as well as when specialized to the convex case.
+The main ingredient for the proposed numerical scheme is the penalty-barrier problem \eqref{eq:Pam}.
+As shown in the previous section, the cost function in \eqref{eq:Pam} converges pointwise to the original hard-constrained cost \(\cost+\indicator_{\R_-^m}\circ\c+\indicator_{\set{\zeros}}\circ\ceq\) of \eqref{eq:P} as \(\mu\searrow0\) and \(\alpha\nearrow\infty\).
+Following a homotopic rationale, this motivates solving (up to approximate local optimality) instances of \eqref{eq:Pam} for progressively small values of \(\mu\) and larger values of \(\alpha\).
+This is the leading idea of the algorithmic framework of \cref{alg:general} presented in this section, whose name `\pippo' evokes the key underlying feature of \emph{margi}nalization discussed in \cref{sec:IP}.
+The update rules for the coefficients are carefully designed so as to ensure that the output satisfies suitable optimality conditions for the original problem \eqref{eq:P}, as well as to prevent the \(L^1\) penalization parameter \(\alpha\) in \eqref{eq:Pam} from divergent behaviors under favorable conditions on the problem.
+This is the reason behind the involvement of the conjugate \(\b*\) in the update criterion at \cref{state:general:pk>eps}, as will be revealed in \cref{sec:barrierProp,sec:convex} through a systematic study of the properties of the barrier \(\b\) in the generality of \cref{ass:basic} as well as when specialized to the convex case.